techstackmedia/react-front-to-back/README.md

 In the `FeedbackForm` component, we have the `feedbackEdit` prop being passed down from the parent component (`App`).
 The prop `feedbackEdit` contains an object with two properties: `item` (representing the feedback item to edit) and `edit` (a boolean indicating whether the form is in edit mode).

+> **Note:** Check out the browser's console and notice the logged response from `feedbackEdit`, and observe how it updates when the "Edit" button is clicked.

 The `useEffect` hook in `FeedbackForm` is used to update the form fields (`text` and `rating`) when the component mounts and when `feedbackEdit` changes.
 This is useful when the user clicks the "Edit" button on a feedback item in the list, and the form should be pre-filled with the existing feedback details for editing.

 If `feedbackEdit.edit` is `true`, it means the form is in edit mode, and we set the form fields (`setText`, `setBtnDisabled`, and `setRating`) based on the `feedbackEdit.item` properties.
 This ensures that the form reflects the selected feedback item's details when the user wants to edit it.